 AWD vs. 4WD: Similarities

-All-wheel drive and 4-wheel drive are similar in many respects when it comes to traction control.
-Vehicles equipped with either option send power all 4 wheels when you hit the gas.
-In a 2-wheel drive vehicle, either the front or back wheels turn when you put your foot on the accelerator, but not all four.
+All-wheel drive and 4-wheel drive are similar in many respects regarding traction control.
+Vehicles with either option send power to all 4 wheels when you hit the gas.
+In a 2-wheel drive vehicle, the front or back wheels turn when you put your foot on the accelerator, but not all four.
 AWD and 4WD cars generally accelerate better in slippery conditions compared to 2-wheel drive cars.
 This comes in handy when it rains and snows.
 Think about getting an all-wheel drive or 4-wheel drive vehicle in hilly areas where your vehicle may have a tough time going up a hill in inclement weather.

-When all 4 tires receive power, you have better towing ability on your truck or SUV.
+When all four tires receive power, you have better towing ability on your truck or SUV.
 One situation that works well with this system is if you have a boat you put in at a boat ramp.
-Your truck or SUV has a much easier time accelerating out of the boat ramp, at an incline, when all 4 wheels get power at the same time.
-Consider purchasing an all-wheel or 4-wheel drive vehicle when you tow a fifth-wheel camper down dirt or gravel roads in the wilderness or along backroads.
-Otherwise, you may find it hard to get out of your prime camping spot.
+Your truck or SUV has a much easier time accelerating out of the boat ramp at an incline, when all 4 wheels get power simultaneously.
+Consider purchasing an all-wheel or 4-wheel drive vehicle when you tow a fifth-wheel camper down the dirt or gravel roads in the wilderness or along backroads.
+Otherwise, you may find it hard to leave your prime camping spot.

 You’ll also want to consider buying a vehicle with all-wheel drive and 4-wheel drive if you regularly drive on dirt or gravel roads.
-When rain turns that dirt to mud, having power to all 4 wheels helps prevent you from getting stuck in the mud.
-Having power to all 4 wheels can help keep you from getting stuck in snow on rural roads that don’t get plowed.
+When rain turns that dirt to mud, having the power to all four wheels helps prevent you from getting stuck in the mud.
+Having the power to all four wheels can help keep you from getting stuck in snow on rural roads that don’t get plowed.

 4WD vs. AWD: Differences

-4-wheel drive equally distributes accelerating power to all 4 wheels at the same time.
+4-wheel drive equally distributes accelerating power to all four wheels at the same time.
 Drivers have direct control over 4-wheel drive, usually by pushing a button or flipping a switch on the dashboard or gear shift.
-Once activated, a light appears on your dashboard showing that this system is active.
+Once activated, a light appears on your dashboard, showing that this system is active.

 All-wheel drive vehicles automatically adjust to driving conditions and slippery traction instead of constantly applying power as in 4-wheel drive.
 Cars do this physically, with transfer cases and differentials on each axle, or electronically by applying the brakes on one or more wheels.
 Sensors on each wheel monitor traction and wheel speed hundreds of times per second and transmit information to the car’s computer.
 Called brake vectoring, many modern cars have this system to improve handling in all types of weather conditions.

-You typically find AWD options on road-going sedans, wagons, SUVs and crossovers.
+While many models are two-wheel-drive, you often find AWD options on road-going sedans, wagons, SUVs, and crossovers (CR).
 Anything from a Dodge Charger and Subaru WRX to a Mazda CX-3 and Toyota RAV-4 all have AWD systems.
-These vehicles adapt to road conditions as they change and make your transit to and from home safer.
+These vehicles adapt to road conditions as they change, making your transit to and from home safer.

-When deciding on AWD vs. 4WD in your vehicle, take into account some factors before making a purchase.
+When deciding on AWD vs. 4WD in your vehicle, consider some factors before purchasing.
 Since components of 4-wheel and all-wheel drive systems add weight to a car, fuel economy dips by 5-10%.
 Over the lifetime of a vehicle, those fuel costs add up.

 When it comes to 4WD vs. AWD, automakers keep improving these systems with each new model year.
-These options are just one of many factors to think about when buying your next car, so take your time and choose a vehicle that fits your lifestyle.
+These options are just one of many factors to consider when buying your next car, so take your time and choose a vehicle that fits your lifestyle.